 Every MIDI note contains information regarding the note's velocity.
 When you first played the note on a keyboard, thet velocity of the note is recorded along with the pitch and duration.
-Sound modules use the note velocity to vary the sound of the note.
-Some sound modules simply set how loud the note is played, while more advanced units will also change the tonal characteristic to mimic a lead instrument such as a piano.
+Sound modules use the

 The program can control the note velocities as they are sent to the sound module.
 This is done in the Note Velocity Output window, which is accessed in the track pull down menu, or by the keyboard shortcut Shift V. The Note Velocity Output window will operate on the current track, but you can scroll through the tracks using a selection menu within this window.